enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/archi.rst

 Principles
 ===============

-JQM uses the OSGi specification (implemented by the Apache Felix Framework but only spec-compliant APIs are used) to define its plugins.
+JQM uses the ServiceLoader API to define its plugins.

 This means that extensions points are defined by:

 * a normal Java interface
-* the use of one or many implementations of the interface exposed as OSGi declarative services (scr).
+* the use of one or many implementations of the interface exposed as JPMS/ServiceLoader services (scr).

-Only annotations are allowed to define services in code.
-Activators are frowned upon.
+Only annotations are allowed to define services in code - not XML.

-Other than that, public packages are signaled by a decorator inside package-info.java, which is compulsory for every package in the JQM code with at least a javadoc.
+Other than that, public packages are signaled by a comment inside package-info.java, which is compulsory for every package in the JQM code with at least a javadoc.

-Please note that OSGi has a lot of other functionalities.
-They are not used For JQM, OSGi is a static plugin system and an API surface control system.
+For JQM, JPMS is a static plugin system and an API surface control system.
 Nothing more.
-Particularly, OSGi offers "hot reload" or "hot patching" of programs - we do not care about this at all in an asynchronous system which can be restarted easily.

 Finally, extension points APIs muste be treated as if they were public APIs.
 This is not the case, but is compulsory for lowering the overall cost of maintenance
 (it is a lot better when plugins do not have to be rewritten every JQM version...)

 .. warning:: JQM plugin system is internal.
 It is not meant for third party plugins.
 If the JQM maintainers want to break ascending compatibility in the plugin APIs, they can do so without notice.

-.. note:: OSGi does not leak outside JQM.
-OSGi has no influence on the jobs themselves - they still have the same non-OSGi class loader as described in the dedicated section.
+.. note:: JPMS does not leak outside JQM.
+JPMS has no influence on the jobs themselves - they still have the same class loader as described in the dedicated section.

 Extension points
 ==================